h-yung/pangram/README.md

 ![pangram-screen_v1](https://user-images.githubusercontent.com/102257735/189031676-69d86153-d8bc-4fe6-be44-a14a88d71822.png)

 ## Optimizations
+- Bug: Filter (exclusions array) not performing as required.
 - Functionality: Further narrowing down set of results to only then call the dictionary API (currently deliberately detached from UI options).
 - Take another pass with a less brute-force angle.
 - Clean up the comment history/detritus.

 ## Problem focus
 How do you narrow down on the many combinations possible with seven letters, where each letter appears at least once but the final word length is only known to be greater than or equal to seven?